Dr YL Tracey Chan MBChB, MSc, MRCP, FRCPath, PhD

 Dr Chan is a Consultant Haematologist at University Hospitals Birmingham NHS Trust.
 In her clinical work, she sees patients with myeloma and related disorders in a busy tertiary department, with responsibility for both outpatient and inpatient care.
 She is the local PI for observational and interventional clinical trials.

-She reports clinical flow cytometry samples in the Clinical Immunology Service and is responsible for developing the West Midlands Plasmacytic Disorders Integrated Diagnostic Pathway on behalf of the Midlands Integrated Reporting for Haemato-Oncology (MIRHO) Service.
+She reports clinical flow cytometry samples in the Clinical Immunology Services and is responsible for developing the West Midlands Plasmacytic Disorders Integrated Diagnostic Pathway on behalf of the Midlands Integrated Reporting for Haemato-Oncology (MIRHO) Service.
 Dr Chan has developed and leads the flow cytometry laboratory educational meetings.

 Her research is focused on developing novel tests for patients with myeloma and related disorders.